miguelgilmartinez/starrocks/docs/en/loading/loading_introduction/loading_considerations.md

 - `query_timeout`

   The query timeout duration.
 Unit: seconds.
 Value range: `1` to `259200`.
 Default value: `300`.
 This variable will act on all query statements in the current connection, as well as INSERT statements.

+### Some advices before loading big data packages

+- Remove materialized views.
+If you created any views on the table you are importing, remove them.
+This will make the ingestion task faster and could avoid some weird issues.
+Rebuild these materialized view after the ingestion is done.
+- Use SUBMIT TASK AS to wrap your ingestion process.
+This will avoid possible client disconennections and let the loading responsibility to the cluster.